Registering a child who has recently arrived in the country in primary education

 In the event of special needs that go beyond what the commune is able to provide for, one or more specialised welcome classes may be created.

 Pupils in these classes will receive education in the language(s) of the school, along with developmental and learning curricula.
-In theory, pupils do not stay in a welcome class for more than one year.
-If necessary, they will receive additional support or welcome classes in the following school year.
+In principle, pupils do not stay in a welcome class for more than one year.
+They will receive additional support or welcome classes in the following school year if necessary.

 At the end of each school trimester, pupils receive an assessment which documents their progress.
 This supplements the interim assessment, where applicable.